matteo-campana/CustomTimelineControl/README.md

 ## Features

 - 📬 Customizable email timeline view
+- 📝 Display emails related to the current record
+- 📊 Collect emails related to parent and ancestor records
+- 📈 Support for debug mode
+- 📱 Responsive design for any devices
+- 🎨 Fluent UI components for a modern look
+- 🛠️ Easy configuration settings
 - 📅 Easy integration with model-driven apps
 - 🔧 Configurable settings for display